dresenhista/go_properly/readme.md

     ## 6     624923          2     655000             6  64    Other

-And before we start, it is important to understand outliers and how the sold.Price values are distribuited.
-A box plo9t helps to see that:
+And before we start, it is important to understand outliers and how the sold.Price values are distributed.
+A box plot helps to see that:
 ![](readme_files/figure-markdown_strict/unnamed-chunk-2-1.png)

 We can see that there are a few houses skewed towards the $2M value.
 In